Honey Strong Classes

 + Flow hive, top bar, mini-nucs and langstroth hive inspections with pros & cons of each

-+ Please arrive before 2PM
++ Please arrive at least 15 minutes before 10AM

 All experience levels welcome!